Deepanker200/Nodejs-Practice/README.md

 # Commong EJS and Modern EJS

 # By default in CJS it's .js ext file but in MJS(ESM) we have to explicitly write

+# Tips
+- We can also import all files in a single file and then export it from it